 by Devon Stone

-It doesn't need to be expensive and it's not complicated.
-If you are own a construction-related business, and want to be in charge of your business identity while getting more leads, it's time to get started.
+It doesn't need to be expensive.
 A website will cost far less than purchasing leads from a lead generation company, and you'll get far better leads.
 (For more on lead-generating companies, read this blog post.)

 You need a domain name.
 The domain name is your website address (ours is markupandprofit.com).